 Michal Safrai was born in Israel.
 She received her Bachelor of Arts in Education from Ben-Gurion University, and an MBA in Business Administration.
 Michal worked for a number of years at a boarding school for children with families at risk.
 She has lived in the US for five years, worked at Sinai Nursery School for four, and has three daughters of her own.
 Michal loves reading to the children at Sinai Nursery School and playing with them.
 In addition, she enjoys baking and travel.

 Hadas Smulian was born in Israel and attended the University of Haifa, earning a degree in Education and Counseling.
 She worked with kids there for ten years, lecturing on the life of Ben-Gurion, fbefore moving to the US.
 She and her husband have two sons, Itamar and Yuval, who will both be attending Sinai Nursery School this year.
 Hadas had fun working with the children this summer and looks forward to a year of successful learning!

 Stephanie Wilder first fell under Sinai Nursery School's magical spell when her own three boys attended the school.
-She’s a UCLA alum (Go Bruins!), with a B.A. in English Literature.
+She’s a UCLA alum (Go Bruins!), with a B.A. in English Literature, and is continuing her studies in Early Childhood Education at West Valley College.
 She is delighted to assist with the Rainbow Club in the afternoons.
 Her background in standup comedy comes in handy when it comes to making up songs and telling goofy stories.
 Stephanie’s love for kids knows no boundaries!